-Additionally, balconies and porches are to be kept orderly at all times and are not to be used as storage areas for personal belongings, such as laundry or trash.
+Additionally, balconies and porches are to be always kept orderly and are not to be used as storage areas for personal belongings, such as laundry or trash.
 Grills, hammocks, futons, couches, bicycles, mattresses, and swings are not permitted on the balconies or porches.
-Residents shall not hang or display any flags, banners, signs, items of clothing, or household linens outside apartments from windows, doors, railings and porch roofs, or place such items on balconies and porches.
+Residents shall not hang or display any flags, banners, signs, items of clothing, or household linens outside apartments from windows, doors, railings, and porch roofs, or place such items on balconies and porches.